 The abductor hallucis muscle lies along the inside of the foot and runs from the heel bone inserting onto the side of the big toe.
 A strain (tear) of the muscle can occur with symptoms of:

 Tibialis posterior tendinopathy

-- More on Tibialis posterior tendinopathy.
+- More on Tibialis posterior tendinopathy

 Medial Calcaneal Nerve Entrapment

 Medial calcaneal nerve entrapment, often called ‘Baxter’s nerve’ has similar symptoms to that of tarsal tunnel syndrome including:

 - A burning pain radiates from the inside of the ankle.

 - Symptoms may be felt under the heel and into the arch of the foot.